tanvir-git/odoo-documentation/content/applications/finance/accounting/reporting/silverfin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create a new API key valid for all the databases of a single user **(the easiest for
-fiduciaries)**, navigate to `Odoo's website <https://coqui.cloud>`_  and sign in with your
+fiduciaries)**, navigate to `CoquiAPPs's website <https://coqui.cloud>`_  and sign in with your
 administrator account.
 Next, open `your account security settings in developer mode
 <https://coqui.cloud/my/security?debug=1>`_, click on :guilabel:`New API Key`, confirm your
 password, give a descriptive name to your new key, and copy the new API key.

 .. image:: silverfin/api-key-user.png
    :align: center
-   :alt: creation of an Odoo external API key for an Odoo user
+   :alt: creation of an CoquiAPPs external API key for an CoquiAPPs user